klepas/bruins-site/_descartes/2014-07-23-descartes-lecture-1.md

 [^5]: Organicist conceptions involve the idea that the whole can affect its parts and their arrangement in a manner not possible for a mechanist whole.
 Vitalist doctrines in biology, associated with the the German embryologist Hans Driesch (1867-1941) and now discredited, are forms of organicism.
 I hasten to add, however, the organicist conceptions need not be vitalist.
 The important feature about organicism is its causal holism, something it shares with certain conceptions, not of *nature*, but of certain kinds of human and social reality.
 Thus, the German philosopher Wilhelm Dilthey (1833-1911) conceived of human persons, societies, cultures and traditions as wholes of a quite different, genuinely ‘holistic’ kind, as opposed to the mechanistic wholes to be found in nature.
 For more on Driesch, see http://en.wikipedia.org/wiki/Hans\_Driesch.
 For an account of vitalism, see http://en.wikipedia.org/wiki/Vitalism.

-[^6]: See Gaukroger, p.106f., for an account of this dream and the vision Descartes had a mathematically and scientifically organised system of all human knowledge.
+[^6]: See Gaukroger, p.106f., for an account of this dream and the vision Descartes had of a mathematically and scientifically organised system of all human knowledge.

 [^7]: Or at least no less interesting in understanding how empirical world worked